paredesroger/paredesroger.github.io/index.md

 * **Paredes, R.**, & Duenas-Osorio, L. (2017).
 Risk Assessment of Interdependent Lifeline Systems (RAILS) and Systemic Importance Measures Using a Non-Simulation Method.
 In Safety, Reliability, Risk and Life-Cycle Performance of Structures and Infrastructures - Proceedings of the 12th International Conference on Structural Safety and Reliability, ICOSSAR 2017.
 Vienna, Austria. [[BibTex](bibs/PD17.bib)]

 * **Paredes, R.**, & Dueñas-Osorio, L. (2015).
 A Time-Dependent Seismic Resilience Analysis Approach for Networked Lifelines.
 In Proceedings of the 12th International Conference on Applications of Statistics and Probability in Civil Engineering (ICASP12).
-Vancouver, Canada. [[DOI](https://doi.org/10.14288/1.0076219), [BibTex](bibs/PD15.bib), [PDF](Papers/Paredes, Dueñas-Osorio - 2015 - A Time-Dependent Seismic Resilience Analysis Approach for Networked Lifelines.pdf)]
+Vancouver, Canada. [[DOI](https://doi.org/10.14288/1.0076219), [BibTex](bibs/PD15.bib)]

 Other publications
 ------------------